Skip to main content

 Initially, oversight was left almost entirely to individual state boards of pharmacy, which treated compounding as a core part of pharmacy practice.
 This system functioned on a smaller, local scale for decades.

-However, as some compounding operations grew to resemble manufacturers in size and scope, a series of crises, most notably a tragic fungal meningitis outbreak in 2012 linked to a contaminated sterile product, revealed critical gaps in this state-by-state approach.
+However, as some compounding operations grew to resemble manufacturers in size and scope, a series of public health crises, most notably a tragic fungal meningitis outbreak in 2012 linked to a contaminated sterile product, revealed critical gaps in this state-by-state approach.

 That event became a catalyst, prompting a fundamental re-evaluation of how these essential services are monitored and controlled at a national level.
 It underscored the profound need for a clear, robust, and federally recognized structure to protect patients who rely on these customized treatments.